Overview

 - Advanced Derivatives (B9337; half-term)

-Academia Track: Microeconomic Analysis I (B9206; half-term) and Microeconomic Analysis II (B9208; half-term) instead of B9336/B9337, which would then be taken in the fall semester of the second year.
+- These courses are taken instead of B9336/B9337, which would then be taken in the fall semester of the second year.

-Industry Track: Capital Markets & Investments (B8306) can be taken in the fall semester of the second year or in the fall semester of the first year instead of B9336/B9337, which would then be taken in the fall semester of the second year.
+- This course can be taken in the fall semester of the first year instead of B9336/B9337 (which would then be taken in the fall semester of the second year) or the fall semester of the second year.

 Spring of First Year